Extend your selling season or personal enjoyment of storage crops with proper post-harvest handling and holding conditions.

 ¼"of tops material there.
 Leaving any more than this will invite decay, but not leaving anything will hasten the drying out of the root.

-- Instead, we recommend gently removing soil clods from the roots, being careful not to use anything abrasive that may scratch the root surface.
+- Instead of washing before storage you can gently remove soil clods from the roots, being careful not to use anything abrasive that may scratch the root surface.

-- Wash them as you remove them from storage for eating throughout the winter.
+- Then wash them as you remove them from storage for eating throughout the winter.

 - Harvest before the first hard freeze, at about